We join the journey of transformation when we open the locked doors within ourselves.

 I am open to the love and presence of God, and the healing action and grace within.

-Whether you have one person read The Welcoming Prayer aloud or read it all together, this shared prayer is how every team begins—and ends—3-5 minutes of centering silence together.
-Someone can set a timer, and at the end, one person or everyone can repeat the words together again.
+Whether you have one person read The Welcoming Prayer aloud or read it all together, this shared prayer is how every team meeting begins and ends.
+We encourage you to read it once, spend 3-5 minutes in centering silence together, then repeat the prayer again.

-As you sink into the silence in between, we encourage everyone to hold onto just one word or phrase that resonates from the prayer—and let your brain relax.
+As you sink into the silence in between, try holding ontojust one word or phrase that resonates from the prayer—and let your brain relax.
 Just breathe that one word or phrase in and out.
 Let it be a key that unlocks layers of stresses from the day, neglected emotions, joys or unpleasant memories.
 Let it come up and let it go.
 Nothing important or profound needs to happen.

 We are learning to let go of control, learning to trust God to love us in ways we can’t control or manipulate.

 If the silence feels uncomfortable at first, you’re not alone!
-That’s why we’re doing this: we’re slowly learning how to sit with things that make us uncomfortable, simply sit with our own messiness, and not run from it.
-We resist the impulse to shame, correct, fix, punish, or push the parts of ourselves away.
+That’s why we’re doing this: we’re slowly learning how to sit with things that make us uncomfortable; how to exist with our own messiness and not run from it.
+We resist the impulse to shame, correct, fix, punish, or push parts of ourselves away.

-Over time, we might get better at sitting with other people’s messiness, and not run from them either.
-We might be a people less inclined to avoid our friend who’s releasing from prison.
+Over time, we might also get better at sitting with other people’s messiness, and not running from them, either.

 “I STILL LOVE CONTROL”

-Whenever we at Underground Ministries get to sit in on a monthly meeting with different One Parish One Prisoner teams, we look forward to the time of reflection after the silence: What stands out to you, as we practice this welcoming prayer?
-What’s coming up for you?
+Whenever we at Underground Ministries get to sit in on a monthly meeting with different One Parish One Prisoner teams, we look forward to the time of reflection after the silence: What stands out to you as we practice this welcoming prayer?

-“That part about letting go of the desire for control: I realize how much I still love control!” one deacon at a large Catholic Church confessed and laughed.
-They were deep into their second year with their releasing friend Wayne, who was starting to make some unwise decisions with money and leaving the recovery house where he was staying.
+One deacon at a large Catholic Church confessed and laughed.
+“That part about letting go of the desire for control: I realize how much I still love control!”
+They were deep into their second year with their releasing friend Wayne, who was making some unwise decisions with money and leaving the recovery house where he was staying.
 “I want to just tell Wayne what to do!
 I want to solve problems.”

 Another team member remembered when they were first getting started, getting to know Wayne through his prison letters and collect calls.
-“I could only receive calls from prison, from Wayne.
+“I could only receive calls from Wayne in prison.
 I couldn’t even control the communication!
-That’s when I started wondering if Wayne actually has a lot to teach US about not being in control all the time.”
+That’s when I started wondering if Wayne actually has a lot to teach us about not being in control all the time.”

 Prison relationships can be the perfect way to practice this letting-go of control.